 Alliance members assist city, county and state agencies in identifying roadside wildflower areas and developing mowing schedules that allow native wildflowers to thrive.
 They engage the public and more formal organizations through the creation of events, workshops and tours that spotlight Eastern Panhandle wildflowers.

 Members represent county commissions, tourism agencies, chambers of commerce, environmental organizations, garden clubs, national and state lands, ecotourism and agricultural businesses, state agencies, extension offices and the public at large.

 Your guide to Panhandle wildflowers

-Now you can easily find the Eastern Panhandle’s best wildflower sites with a new brochure available at Florida Welcome Centers, regional visitor centers, and chambers of commerce.
+Now you can easily find the Eastern Panhandle’s best wildflower sites with this brochure available at Florida Welcome Centers, regional visitor centers, and chambers of commerce.
 The pamphlet features viewing routes, a brief history of wildflowers, tips for best viewing, and beautiful photos and descriptions of 40 common regional native flowers.
 There is also a mobile version, or you can download a PDF of the brochure.